 Accuracy at a distance is always a challenge.
 That's why machine shops have granite tables for taking measurements on, and tables for optical experiments tend to be made out of so much steel.

 Holding this ruler with the flat edge down, you can see how much it sags just from gravity.

 Even with the ruler on edge, sag from gravity is a factor.
-I set up an experiment to get an idea just how much.
+I set up this experiment to get an idea by how much it sagged.

 The ruler is clamped to the table saw on the left side, supported by a coin in the middle, and cantilevered out on the right side.
 The dial indicator is set up to measure vertical deflection of the unsupported end.

-Of course, I can't just turn gravity on and off to see how much of an effect it has.
-So instead, I'm adding the weight of another, shorter ruler on the end of the long ruler.
+Of course, I can't just turn gravity on and off to see how much difference it makes.
+So I'm adding the weight of another, shorter, ruler on the end of the long ruler.
 That other ruler I'm using is only half as long, and about two thirds as thick as the 4-foot (1.2 meter) ruler that I'm testing.
 So it should weigh about one third as much.
 When the weight of the shorter ruler is added to the end, the long ruler deflects downward by about .0035" (about .09 mm)

 I decided to make some adjustments to my jointer.
 I ended up turning the nuts on the end of the outfeed table by about 60 degrees each, which should have dropped the outfeed table by about 0.010" or 0.25 mm.
 Testing afterwards showed that it made a hollow cut about half as deep as before.

 I found that the lower nuts (one of which I'm adjusting in the photos) were no longer tight against the plywood.
 No surprise there - the plywood probably shrunk by 1% in thickness from humidity changes.
 All things considered, this machine is doing much better than I would think a wooden jointer should do!